MaJerle/lwcell/docs/user-manual/events-cb-fn.rst

     Connection related events start with ``GSM_EVT_CONN_*``, such as :c:member:`GSM_EVT_CONN_RECV`.
     Check :ref:`api_gsm_evt` for list of all connection events.

-Connection events callback function is set for ``2`` cases:

-* Each client (when application starts connection) sets event callback function when trying to connect with :cpp:func:`gsm_conn_start` function
+Connection events callback function is set when client (application starts connection) starts a new connection with :cpp:func:`gsm_conn_start` function
-* Application sets global event callback function when enabling server mode with :cpp:func:`gsm_set_server` function

 .. literalinclude:: ../../snippets/client.c
     :language: c